simpleuiux/yi-ningwang.com/content/blog/fireaware/index.md

 My role
 </h6>

-I work with the team to draft FIREAWARE business plan, conduct UX research and create UI/UX design.
+I worked with the team to draft FIREAWARE business plan, conducted UX research and created UI/UX design.
 I collaborated with another designer to create the fire prediction and interactive experience on the app and collaborated with two developers with visualization map and AI prediction model.

-We invest about 12 hours and stopped working on the project after the presentation and the price announced.
+We invested about 12 hours on the project in two days.

-The app is under developed by <a href="https://quantaloop.com/"> Quantaloop</a>, one of the hackathon sponsors.
+The app is under development by <a href="https://quantaloop.com/"> Quantaloop</a>, one of the hackathon sponsors.

 ---